Conditional Extremes with Graphical Models: Methodology

-The first of these challenges is addressed in detail in the following section, and so we proceed on the basis that the graph $\mathcal{G}$ is identified.
-Recall that each graph $G_{\mid i}$ is associated with the conditional independence structure of the $(d-1)$-dimensional residual vector $W_{\mid i}$ with the ``missing\textquotedblright \;component being the residual associated with the conditioning site.
-The reason for removing this component is that the normalising functions degenerate with $a(y_{i\mid i})=y$, and hence the residuals at the conditioning site are always zero.
-When modelling the residuals non-parametrically, there is no information to be gained by including this degenerate component in the residual vector.
-This is not the case for parametric models, see \citet{Wadsworth_2022}.
-For each conditioning site, we therefore augment $W_{\mid i}$ to include $W_{i\mid i}=0$, resulting in a vector of length $d$.
-Exploiting text-book properties of the conditional Gaussian distribution, each $(d-1)$-dimensional precision matrix $\Gamma_{\mid i}$ can then be obtained by excluding the $i$th row and column from $\Gamma$ associated with $\mathcal{G}$.
-Since $W$ is assumed to follow a Gaussian distribution, the graph $\mathcal{G}_{\mid i}$ associated with $W_{\mid i}$ is equivalently formed by removing the $i$th node and its incident edges from $\mathcal{G}$.
+Choosing a single graph presents two challenges: selection of the $d$-dimensional graph $\mathcal{G}$ and inference of the sub-graphs.
+The first will be addressed in Section \ref{sec:Graph_Selection}.
+For the second, we augment $\boldsymbol{W}_{\mid i}$ to include $W_{i\mid i}=0$, resulting in a $d$-dimensional vector.
+Exploiting textbook properties of the conditional MVG distribution, each $(d-1)$-dimensional precision matrix $\Gamma_{\mid i}$ can then be obtained by excluding the $i$th row and column from the matrix $\Gamma$ associated with $\mathcal{G}$.
+Equivalently, since $\boldsymbol{W}$ follows a MVG distribution, the graph $\mathcal{G}_{\mid i}$ associated with $\boldsymbol{W}_{\mid i}$ is found by removing the $i$th node and its incident edges from $\mathcal{G}$.
+In further contrast to learning the graphs individually, this approach allows \emph{explicit} conditioning on $W_{i \mid i} = 0$.